nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/casparcg-server-installation.md

 | Prod, 1 Card  | i7 Gen 6         | i7 Gen 7                  | GTX 1060 | GTX 1070     | NVMe SSD 500gb | NVMe SSD 500gb |
 | Prod, 2 Cards | i9 Gen 8         | i9 Gen 10 Extreme Edition | RTX 2070 | Quadro P4000 | Dual Drives    | Dual Drives    |

 For _dual drives_, it is recommended to use a smaller 250gb NVMe SSD for the operating system.
-Then a faster 1tb NVMe SSD for the CasparCG Server and media.
+Then a faster 1tb NVMe SSD for the CasparCG&nbsp;Server and media.
 It is also recommended to buy a drive with about 40% storage overhead.
 This is for SSD p~~e~~rformance reasons and Sofie will warn you about this if your drive usage exceeds 60%.

 ### DeckLink Cards